Custom eLearning Solutions

 Example:

-A nine‑minute simulation for stage operations and production teams presents an outdoor concert affected by rain.
-Learners make time‑sensitive decisions regarding stage cover, power management, and rescheduling, while seeing how each decision affects curfew penalties, crew hours, and attendee safety.
+Prepare teams for pressure before it shows up in audience satisfaction, production efficiency, or brand consistency.
+Employees make time‑sensitive decisions regarding stage cover, power management, and rescheduling, while seeing how each decision affects curfew penalties, crew hours, and attendee safety.
 At the end, they receive an after‑action plan.

 Upskilling Modules